Charcoal Water Purifying Experiment

 Do you use some sort of charcoal water filter in your home?
 You might have a pitcher with a charcoal filter or a filter that attaches to your faucet.
 Have you ever wondered how that process actually works?
 Try this charcoal water purifying experiment to learn all about it!

 Science Experiments For Independent Learning

 My seventh grader is becoming more and more of an independent learner.
 One of the ways we have fostered this is through science experiments like this one.
-She is given a couple good experiment books and told to choose an experiment and do it.
+She was given several good experiment books and told to choose an experiment and do it.

 From start to finish, she is responsible for the experiment.
 Of course, she can ask questions or get help if she needs it, but I have found that the more she does the experiments, the less help she needs.